klychliiev/Innora_test_task/README.md

 invoices_rotated/10.png: -4
 $ python3 image_rotation.py
 ```
-The last command writes rotated input images into the newly created 'rotated_images' folder.
+The last command writes rotated input images into the 'rotated_images' folder.

 ## Script explanation
 The opencv-python library was used to calculate the rotation angle of images.
 The calculate_angle() function was defined to handle this problem.
 It takes a path to an image as an argument and processes it in the following way: